 In order to list a retail fund on Sweden's largest stock exchange, NASDAQ Stockholm, the fund manager must prepare an information brochure or prospectus and have the units registered on central securities depositary registers at Euroclear Sweden or, subject to NASDAQ's consent, with another Swedish or foreign central security custodian or the equivalent.
-Furthermore, listing of foreign retail funds on NASDAQ Stockholm requires prior registration or passporting with the SFSA of the relevant fund.
+Further, the listing of foreign retail funds on NASDAQ Stockholm requires prior registration or passporting of the relevant fund with the SFSA.